Xyunyao/IDP_REST_tutorial/POST_SIMULATION_ANALYSIS/README.md

 # Simulation Analysis

-Hola!
-You are here means REST2 simulations are successfully simulated.
-Let's learn how or what kind of analysis one can perform on the simulated trajectories.
+Hello!
+If you are here your REST2 simulations are successfully simulated.
+Let's learn how and what kind of analysis one can perform on the simulated trajectories.

 ## Demultiplexing of trajectories.